Speak with a Licensed Insurance Agent

-Sometimes, as your health and financial needs change, you may realize that your current Medigap coverage is longer a good fit for you.
-There can be good reasons to consider changing Medicare Supplement plans:
+Sometimes, as your health and financial needs change, you may realize that your current Medigap coverage is no longer a good fit for you.
+There can be good reasons to consider changing Medicare Supplement insurance plans:

 Keep in mind that the timing and circumstances of when you change plans can affect the rights you have, the costs you pay, and the plans you have available to you.
-If you’re thinking of changing policies, read on to learn more about the best time to make changes to your Medicare Supplement coverage.
+If you’re thinking of changing policies, read on to learn more about the best time to make changes to your Medicare Supplement insurance coverage.

-In general, the best time to enroll in or make changes to your Medicare Supplement coverage is during your Medigap Open Enrollment Period, the six-month period that starts when you’re 65 or older and have Medicare Part B. That’s because during this time, you can join any Medicare Supplement plan offered in your service area with guaranteed issue, meaning the Medigap insurance company can’t turn you down for coverage or charge you higher premiums because of pre-existing conditions.
+In general, the best time to enroll in or make changes to your Medicare Supplement insurance coverage is during your Medigap Open Enrollment Period, the six-month period that starts when you’re 65 or older and have Medicare Part B. That’s because during this time, you can join any Medicare Supplement insurance plan offered in your service area with guaranteed issue, meaning the Medigap insurance company can’t turn you down for coverage or charge you higher premiums because of pre-existing conditions*.
 If you join a Medigap plan during this six-month window and decide you don’t like it, you can switch to a different Medigap plan during this period with guaranteed-issue rights.

-Keep in mind that once your Medigap Open Enrollment Period is over, you may have more trouble changing Medicare Supplement plans, or your coverage may cost more.
+Keep in mind that once your Medigap Open Enrollment Period is over, you may have more trouble changing Medicare Supplement insurance plans, or your coverage may cost more.
 That’s because outside of this period, in most cases Medigap insurance companies can require medical underwriting or take your health status into consideration when reviewing your application.
 Your premiums may be higher if you have health problems – or you could be rejected entirely.

 In a few limited situations, you may be able to enroll in a Medigap plan with guaranteed issue.
 For example: